 Newfound Research LLC ("Newfound"), located at 380 Washington Street, 2nd Floor Wellesley Hills, Massachusetts 02481, serves as investment sub-adviser to the Funds.
 Newfound was founded in 2008, and serves as the adviser to a mutual fund and sub-adviser and model manager for other investment strategies and indices.
 Newfound became registered as an investment advisor registered with the SEC in 2012.
-As of December 31, 2022, the Sub-Adviser had approximately \$50 million in assets under management.
+As of February 29, 2024, the Sub-Adviser had approximately \$198.7 million in assets under management.

 The Sub-Adviser is responsible for the day-to-day management of each Fund's portfolio, including determining the securities and financial instruments purchased and sold by the Funds, subject to the supervision of the Adviser and the Board.
+Newfound serves as the investment sub-adviser to the Funds pursuant to an investment sub-advisory agreement between the Adviser and Newfound (the "Sub-Advisory Agreement").

 For its services as sub-adviser, Newfound is entitled to receive a fee from the Adviser, which fee is calculated daily and payable monthly, at an annual rate of 0.04% of the average daily net assets of each Fund.
-However, as Fund Sponsor, Newfound may automatically waive all or a portion of its sub-advisory fee.
+However, as a Fund Sponsor, Newfound may automatically waive all or a portion of its sub-advisory fee.
 See "Fund Sponsors" below for more information.